Ryan-Vreeke/A_Star/README.md

 # A_Star
-This is an implementation of the A* algorithm using Java graphics and a swing gui
+This is an implementation of the A* algorithm using Java graphics and a swing GUI